brootware/staging.github.io/_drafts/privacy-is-sexy.md

 ## A privacy.sexy web app

-After searching around, I come across a project called privacy.sexy.
-A web application with really nice user interface that is meant for
+After searching around, I come across a project called [privacy.sexy](https://privacy.sexy).
+A web application with really nice user interface for normal everyday users.
+The users can go to the web page, find security features explained in plain english that they can turn on using batch (for Windows) and bash (for MacOs) scripts.

 ## Turning it into cli for Mac and Windows